Want to lean how to create a SaaS business financial model?

 A well-structured financial model can do wonders for attracting investors.
 If investors see that you’ve created a financial model for things like verified assumptions and relevant benchmarks, it’ll boost your chances of securing fundraising.

-What KPIs and metrics should you include in a SaaS financial model?
+What SaaS financial metrics and KPIs should you include in your financial model?

-Here’s a rundown of metrics that most SaaS companies include in financial forecasts:
+Here’s a rundown of key finance metrics for SaaS that most companies include in financial forecasts:

 Average revenue per user (ARPU)